 But, more on that later.

-Xerosis or dry skin is characterized by dehydration of the most superficial layer on the skin - the epidermis.
-This layer is composed of fats or lipids, and protein.
-The lipids in the epidermis, alongside with some proteins, are responsible to maintain water and prevent dehydration.
-But, when the body is deficient in lipids or protein water can more easily evaporate from the skin cells more easily.
+Xerosis, or dry skin, is characterized by skin dehydration of the epidermis.
+This layer is composed of fats or lipids and protein.
+The lipids in the epidermis, alongside some proteins, are responsible for maintaining water and preventing dehydration.
+But, when the body is deficient in lipids or protein, water can evaporate from the skin cells more easily.

-Almost all people have had dry skin at some point in their lives, This is because a lot of external factors can affect our skin condition and dry it out.
-Xerosis varies in terms of severity or form - which can be a little bit confusing and not always distinguishable.
+Almost all people have had dry skin at some point in their lives.
+This is because a lot of external factors can affect our skin condition and dry it out.
+Xerosis varies in terms of severity or form, which can be a little bit confusing and not always distinguishable.

-But, in some cases, especially if left untreated or neglected, the dryness can become more severe and turn into dermatitis, which is the medical term for extremely dry skin.
+But, in some cases, especially if left untreated or neglected, the dryness can become more severe and become dermatitis, the medical term for extremely dry skin.